bseltz-cohesity/scripts/sql/restoreSQLDBs/README.md

 * -wait: Wait for the restore to complete and report end status (e.g. kSuccess)
 * -progress: (optional) display percent complete
+* -pageSize: (optional) number of search results to collect at a time (default is 100)

 ## Always On Availability Groups